github/training-kit/paths/electron/packaging-apps/01-packaging-electron.md

   ### Downloading `electron-packager`

-  While you are in the command line in the directory of your electron app, install the node package `electron-packager` and save it to your development dependencies in the `package.json` file
+  While you are in the command line in the directory of your electron app, install the node package `electron-packager` and [save it to your development dependencies in the `package.json` file](https://github.com/githubteacher/electron-app/blob/master/package.json#L60).

   ![gif of following the directions below](../../images/gifs/electron/electron2-packaging-apps.gif)